NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 LR - Return to base polygon navigation.
 Or switch to next steerpoint in that.
 MPOL - Mission polygon
 RPOL - RTB polygon
 CC - Steer order from radar on selected radar echo.
-Only work in air.
-OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
+Only work in air. ('f' key does the same) OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
 Only work on ground.
 ACRV - Attack curve (not implemented)
 FGHT - Fighter mode.
 HUD shows IAS